mlhartme/stool/main/documentation.md

 Prerequisites:
 * Linux or Mac
 * Java 8 or higher.
 This is prerequisite because Stool is implemented in Java 8.
-Howevery, you can build your stages with an arbitrary Java version.
+However, you can build your stages with an arbitrary Java version.

 First of all: Stool is split into `stool` itself and the `dashboard`.
-The dashboard is optional if you want some of Stool's functionality available in a browser.
+The dashboard is optional, it
+makes some of Stool's functionality available in a browser.

 Next, you have to choose the appropriate of setup for your machine: isolated or shared.

 ### Isolated setup

-Isolated setup means that stages created by one user can only be seen and used by this user.
+Isolated setup is for you if you want to install Stool for yourself and nobody else.
+Technically, isolated setup means that stages created by one user can only be seen and used by this user.
 Security: everything executes as the respective user, no `root` permissions or sudo rules required.

 Steps:
 * Download the latest `application.sh` file from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22main%22)